SMMACG-IISER/PSO_N2_CO2_GY/README.md

 # PSO for N2/CO2 Adsorption on Graphyne (GY)

-The Python code for executing global optimization of adsorbed molecular cluster configurations using particle swarm optimization.
+The Python code for executing global optimization of bare and adsorbed molecular cluster configurations using particle swarm optimization.

 ## Prerequisites